-Also, students are strongly encouraged to let the lecturer in charge know of any problems, as soon as they emerge.
+Students are very strongly encouraged to let the lecturer in charge know of any problems, as soon as they emerge.
 Suggestions (or even complaints!) will be listened to very openly, positively, constructively and thankfully, and every action will be taken to fix any issue or improve the students' learning experience.